brry/course/README.md

 The course takes place on 7 Tuesdays during the first half of the semester at 12:15-15:15 o'clock in the computer pool in the house 25 on campus Golm, room D0.02.

+Currently, you can [vote for a second course](https://doodle.com/poll/yqvanrccvmkeff5d) in German, which will be held if enough people register.

 Each participant must already have a
 [PC-pool account](https://www.chem.uni-potsdam.de/groups/pools/Studierende/studierende.html)
 or bring a laptop with [WiFi](http://www.zeik.uni-potsdam.de/wlan.html),